Alimentation et allaitement tout comprendre !

 - It promotes the absorption of iron and calcium and participates in the establishment of intestinal bacterial flora

 The mother's diet has very little influence on the lactose content of breast milk except in cases of severe malnutrition where lactose production is reduced.
-This is therefore not a point of vigilance.
-You simply need to eat a diet composed of carbohydrates that allow you to store energy.
+It is therefore not a point of vigilance.
+It is simply necessary to have a diet composed of carbohydrates allowing energy to be stored.

 Their quantity and quality depends on the woman's diet and their content increases with the length of time the woman breastfeeds her child.

-Among lipids, polyunsaturated fatty acids are the most important because they are the best for health and are essential in brain and retinal development.
+Among lipids, polyunsaturated fatty acids are the most important because they are the healthiest and are essential in brain and retinal development.
 They must be provided by the mother's diet in their direct form or by their precursors.

 In terms of quantity, their intake should be similar to that of a normal woman, i.e. around 35-40% per day, but we must pay attention to their quality!

-Oilseeds type Almonds , hazelnuts , cashew nuts are therefore very good examples of foods rich in omega-3/6 and 9.
-These are galactogenic foods because they naturally stimulate the flow of milk and are rich in vitamins and minerals.
+Oilseeds of the type Almonds , hazelnuts , cashew nuts are therefore very good examples of foods rich in omega-3/6 and 9.
+These are galactogenic foods because they naturally stimulate the production of milk and are rich in vitamins and minerals.

-Energy balls that contain these nuts are therefore ideal snacks to stimulate milk flow and provide good lipids!
+Energy balls containing these nuts are therefore ideal snacks to stimulate milk production and provide good lipids!

 MICRONUTRIENTS

-The content of micronutrients in breast milk is linked to the woman's diet
+Micronutrient content in breast milk is linked to the woman's diet

 This is particularly true for iron, calcium, iodine and selenium.
 Concerning copper and zinc, their content in milk is linked to the mother's diet only during the 3rd trimester of her pregnancy.

-Among these, the iron allows respiratory exchanges and metabolic reactions in the body.
-There is a strong need during breastfeeding and it is often under-stocked during pregnancy, which is why some women need supplements.
-This also helps to compensate for losses during childbirth, so iron is important for both the child and the mother.
+Among these, iron allows respiratory exchanges and metabolic reactions of the body.
+There is a strong need during breastfeeding and it is often under-stored during pregnancy, which is why some women need supplements.
+This also helps compensate for losses during childbirth, so iron is important for both the child and the mother.

-Concerning calcium , it allows growth, muscle contraction and maintenance of the skeleton, necessary for the development of the infant.
-The recommended daily intake is 1200 mg of calcium because there is a strong need for the newborn and the mother since her calcium reserves are degraded in favor of the calcium composition of her milk.
+Concerning Calcium , it allows growth, muscle contraction and maintenance of the skeleton, necessary for the development of the infant.
+The recommended daily intake is 1200mg of calcium because there is a strong need for the newborn and the mother since her calcium reserve is degraded in favor of the calcium composition of her milk.

 In conclusion

-A woman who wishes to breastfeed must have a balanced diet from the start of her pregnancy to be able to store maximum energy.
+A woman who wants to breastfeed must have a balanced diet from the beginning of her pregnancy to be able to store maximum energy.

 - rich in carbohydrates for energy and lactose

-- rich in lipids by favoring polyunsaturated fatty acids while trying to vary the sources
+- rich in lipids, favoring polyunsaturated fatty acids while trying to vary the sources

-- source of minerals and in particular calcium and iron
+- source of minerals, particularly calcium and iron

 Learn more to eat better!